star-39/moe-sticker-bot/README.md

 ## Known issue

 ### No response?
-Telegram's flood control might be triggered, I'm currently working on this.
-If you encountered such a problem.
-Please wait a while.
+The bot might have encountered some unhandled exception, please report to issues.

-### LINE animated stickers will never be supported beacause of Telegram's restrictions
+### LINE animated stickers will never be supported because of Telegram's restrictions

-LINE's animated stickers are in APNG bitmap format and convertable to GIFs, however, Telegram's animated sticker only allow vector images, which is a completely different format comparing to normal bitmap.
-Telegram even sets the size limit to 64KB, hence converting stickers to Telegram animated format is inpossible.
+LINE's animated stickers are in APNG bitmap , however, Telegram's animated sticker only allow vector images, which is a completely different format from bitmap.
+Telegram even sets the size limit to 64KB, hence converting stickers to Telegram animated format is impossible.

 ## License
 The GPL V3 License